 In accepting the position of Vice Chair of the Canadian Firearms Advisory Committee, Ms Provost signed terms of reference agreeing not to lobby government in areas related to firearms.
 Ten months later, in her capacity as a spokesperson for PolySeSouvient, she sent a detailed letter to Members of Parliament and Public Safety Canada asking for specific gun control measures to be legislated.
 Four months after that the Minister of Public Safety introduced bill C-71 in the House of Commons, a bill that contains five of PolySeSouvient's requests and uses passages from the letter as justification.
-Campaign 9 is addressed to the Ethics Commissioner and the Lobbying Commissioner as well members of the media.
+Campaign 9 is addressed to the Lobbying Commissioner.
 It aims to expose this conflict of interest and ethical violations.

 I am writing to bring to your attention what I believe to be a serious conflict of interest and ethics violation of an appointed member of the Canadian Firearms Advisory Committee.
 The member is Vice Chair Nathalie Provost, current spokesperson and former lobbyist for PolySeSouvient.

 The committee's terms of reference regarding conflict of interest clearly states members agree not to "engage in lobbying activities or work as a registered lobbyist on behalf of any entity making submissions or representations to the Government of Canada on issues relating to the mandate of this committee."
 ATIP file number A-2017-00358/AK (reference 1) shows the CFAC terms of reference with Ms Provost accepting the mandate on January 26th 2017.